Sambhaji Maharaj Biography- Thrilling History

 Marriage

-Shivaji Maharaj was farsighted and well known about the importance of political union between two states.
-At that time, all have to marry at a very young age period of about 7 to 14 years’.
+Shivaji Maharaj was foresighted and understood the importance of political alliance.
+At that time, children had used to marry at a very young due to tradition.
+Probably children marry between the period of 7 to 14 years of age.

 Pilgir Rao Shirke was just entered as Military General in the court of Shivaji Maharaj and Jivubai was his daughter.
 Sambhaji Raje married to Jivubai, later she changed her name to “Yesubai” according to Maratha culture.
 The marriage of Shambhu Raje was also a political decision taken by Shivaji Maharaj.